khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 ### Behavior

-- Clicking on any of the three parts of a query opens a corresponding dropdown for selecting the value for that part of the query.
+- Clicking on any of the three parts of a query opens a corresponding dropdown for that part of the query.
 For example, if a user clicks on the value part of the query, the value dropdown appears.
-- If clicking the operator, the operator dropdown appears and the value part of the query is removed if the operator is changed.
+- If the operator is selected, the related dropdown appears and the value part of the query is removed if the operator is changed.
-- If clicking the key, the key dropdown appears and the operator and the value of the query are removed if the key is changed.
+- If the key is selected, the related dropdown appears and the operator and the value of the query are removed if the key is changed.
 - The text content of the clicked part (operator or key) becomes editable and the text cursor is immediately placed at the end of that text string so that users can either type or select a suggestion from a dropdown.
 - Certain keys are compatible so the operator and value don’t need to be removed in the event of change (for example, changing the key from author to assignee).
 - If a user selects a different value from the dropdown when editing a text string, that new value replaces the old one.